|

 SOYBEANS:

-Meal is flat to 1.00 higher and oil is 30 to 40 points higher.
-On the report,
+is narrowly mixed, and oil is flat to 10 points higher.
+On the report, carryout

 WHEAT: